Sponsorship of research and programmes

 Professor Mike Findlay, Oncologist, is a charismatic speaker with an in-depth understanding of Gastro-intestinal cancers.

-Ruth Davy.
+Liam Willis.
 Executive Officer.
-Ruth is an experienced public speaker able to convey key messages and our research in an informative and engaging session.
+Liam is an experienced public speaker able to convey key messages and our research in an informative and engaging session.

 Plus, we now have the option of special online company fundraising pages for your company event or fundraising activity via our fundraising page.